 - Overall GPA of 2.5 or higher for all completed college coursework.

 - Passing the current version of the Test of Essential Academic Skills (TEAS).

 - Completion of a background check, physical examination, and drug screening.

 - Proof of current immunizations.

-You will have likely completed several of the admissions requirements for an LVN to BSN Bridge program prior to or during your original LVN program, with exception to the on-the-job LVN experience.
+You will have likely completed several of the admissions requirements for an LVN to BSN Bridge program prior to or during your original LVN program.
 Some schools will require that your basic college coursework be completed prior to entering the LVN to BSN Bridge program, while others will allow you to take required basic college coursework concurrently with your LVN to BSN Bridge coursework.
 Official transcripts must be sent directly from your high school and colleges - official copies from you and photocopies are not accepted.